Salt Tolerant Plants | Vite Greenhouses

 ‘Purple Dome’ is less than half as tall as other New England Asters, and when it blooms in fall, it really does resemble a purple dome.
 The ideal companion is Sedum ‘Autumn Joy.'

-Baby's BreathGypsophila cerastoides
+Baby's BreathGypsophila paniculata

 Click to display